 How to avoid paying PMI: Get around mortgage insurance

 Mortgage insurance isn’t always forever.

-If you have a conventional loan with PMI, you can ask your lender to cancel it when your loan balance drops to 80% of your home’s value at the time that you purchased it or refinanced into the loan.
+If you have a conventional loan with PMI, canceling the insurance becomes possible when the loan balance drops to 80% of your home’s original value when the loan began.

 You can also ask your lender to cancel PMI if you make extra payments and reach the 80% loan-to-value (LTV) ratio sooner.
 If you don’t request termination at 80% LTV, your lender may end your PMI when your loan hits 78% LTV.